Space Jam (soundtrack)

 Space Jam: Music from and Inspired by the Motion Picture is the original soundtrack album of the 1996 film starring Michael Jordan and the Looney Tunes cast.
 An album featuring the film's score by James Newton Howard was also released.
 The soundtrack was released by Warner Sunset and Atlantic Records on November 12, 1996.
-"I Believe I Can Fly" by R. Kelly was first released on the soundtrack.
+A cover of the Steve Miller Band's "Fly Like an Eagle" by Seal was first released on the soundtrack.

 Reception

 The soundtrack peaked at No. 2 on the US Billboard 200 on the week ending April 5, 1997, behind Aerosmith's Nine Lives.
 It was certified double platinum in January 1997.
 In 2001, the soundtrack was certified 6× platinum.